Probate

 Do I Need To Probate An Estate In Alberta?

-Not all estates require probate.
+Not all Alberta estates require probate.
 This is a key determination needed prior to paying a probate lawyer.
-We understand this.
-Consequently, our probate lawyers offer a no charge initial consultation for probating estates.
-We let you know if probate is required or not.
+We understand this. we also want to save the estate money.
+Consequently, our probate lawyers offer a no charge (free) initial consultation for probating estates.
+We let you know if the estate you have us review requires probate or not.
 For clarity, with a simple free phone call, our estate lawyers let you know if the estate requires probate or not.
-Some of the factors to decide if an estate needs probating is if there is land involved (and how it is held), they types of other assets held, where and how assets are held and the size of some assets like bank accounts.
-Learn the difference between probate and letters of administration.
-You may also want to learn about the risks of trying to avoid probate.
-Learn more about probating an out of province will here.

 The Cost Of Probate Lawyers Fees